-We’ve conducted tens of thousands of pool inspections across the fruited plains and our data indicates that there are three main categories of pool-related inspection issues: structural, safety, and equipment.
+Our data indicates that there are three main categories of pool-related inspection issues: structural, safety, and equipment.

 - Equipment Issues – The pump is the heart of a pool’s system and must be checked regularly to ensure that it is functioning properly.
 Pump issues are evident by poor water circulation or floating flotsam and jetsam.
 Most issues related to pumps include leaking and corrosion, as well as the chance that the pump’s lines may contain air.
-The pool filter must be checked regularly (monthly); if the filter captures too much debris and the system’s pressure creeps up without mitigation, the pump’s life could be shortened because of the extra work required to circulate the water through dirty filters.
+The pool filter must be checked regularly (monthly).
+If the filter captures too much debris and the system’s pressure creeps up without mitigation, the pump’s life could be shortened because of the extra work required to circulate the water through dirty filters.
 The pump, skimmer/vacuum, and filter must all remain in good working condition if you want your pool to stay “happy and healthy.”

 And Now Back To Summertime Fun!